 Coast Guardians is the Great Ocean Road Coast’s flagship environmental education program, tailored towards year 9 students protecting the coast.
 It is an ongoing program though which schools participate throughout the year on one particular site to help foster ownership and enhance their understanding of the location.

 Schools currently participating in the program and the coastal sites undergoing rehabilitation are:

 Geelong Lutheran College: Whites Gap and Fishermans Beach Torquay.

-Lorne Aireys Inlet P-12: Erskine River Top Bank, North Lorne Beach and Lorne Point, Lorne.
+Lorne P-12 College: Erskine River Top Bank, North Lorne Beach and Lorne Point, Lorne.

 Northern Bay P-12 College: Point Impossible and Whites Beach, Torquay.